Fransssss/TwoClasses/README.md

 Goals
 - Create two classe
-- Use both classes at the same time (connected to each other)
+- Use both classes at the same time (connected to each other | see code for details)

 Example Output